BDubon/Wander/Instructions.md

-  Welcome to Wander!
+# Welcome to Wander!

-The Amazon Web Crawler.
+## The Amazon Web Crawler.

-Here at Wander, we like our users to have a clean user expierence.
+### Here at Wander, we like our users to have a clean user expierence.
 Below are some steps for setting up your Wander application.

-1. Download the entire project from git.
+#### 1. Download the entire project from git.

-2. Use our embedded project interepretter so pycharm doesnt give you any sill import errors.
+#### 2. Use our embedded project interepretter so pycharm doesnt give you any sill import errors.

-3. Your good to go!
+#### 3. Your good to go!

-  Note: this program uses MS excel to display CSVs
+  ***Note: this program uses MS excel to display CSVs***

-Wander has various functions.
+## Wander has various functions.
 Below is a list of the functions you will encounter.